jguzzo522/le/README.md

 The dataset is from the World Health Organization (WHO).
 In the original dataset that contains data from 2000-2015, there were 193 countries, or all the countries in the UN.
 There were 22 columns and 2928 rows.
 The target variable in this project will be life expectancy.
 After removing outliers and missing data, and adding a datasheet for drinking water, there were 179 countires, 2,880 rows and 32 columns.

-The intial columns were from a dataset from [Kagel]( https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?resource=download), however additional data was added for drinking resources from [UNICEF Water](https://data.unicef.org/sdgs/goal-6-clean-water-sanitation/).
+The intial columns were from a dataset from [Kaggle]( https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who?resource=download), however additional data was added for drinking resources from [UNICEF Water](https://data.unicef.org/sdgs/goal-6-clean-water-sanitation/).

 | Column Name                        | Description                           |